4paradigm/OpenMLDB/docs/README.md

 ## Deployment

-For our docs website ([https://openmldb.ai/docs/zh/](https://openmldb.ai/docs/zh/) and [https://openmldb.ai/docs/en/](https://openmldb.ai/docs/en/main/)), the building and deployment are automatically triggered by any push events to this repo.
+For our docs website ([https://openmldb.ai/docs/zh/](https://openmldb.ai/docs/zh/) and [https://openmldb.ai/docs/en/](https://openmldb.ai/docs/en/main/)), the building and deployment are automatically triggered by any push events to the `docs` of this repo.
 The deployment script currently is maintained in a private repo, if you experience any problems, please contact the repo maintainers.